 PHYS1101 Physics 1 (6 units)

-18 units from completion of courses from the following lists:
+18 units from the completion of courses from the following list:

 EMSC3019 Coral Reef Field Studies (6 units)

 EMSC3032 Melting Polar Ice Sheets, Sea Level Variations and Climate Change (6 units)